VeronicaLourens/vero-perfume/README.md

 [Back to top](#vero-perfume)

 # Deployment
-The project has been deployed to **Heroku** in the early stage of the proejct development just after creating the site's navigation.
-Create **Procfile** and set up environment variables in my project development environment.
+The project has been deployed to **Heroku** in the early stage of the proejct development just after creating the site's basic functionalities with the base and basic home page.
+Created **Procfile** and set up environment variables in my project development environment that helped to successfully deploy the project to Heroku.

 * ## Heroku App